Go back to Blog's hub Blog | tags:

 Step 1: Gather user research

-It’s imperative that you closely understand your user before kicking off the design process.
-Building a list of interview questions can help you familiarize yourself with your user’s needs, preferences and working style, which will give you a better sense of how you can best deliver value to them.
+It is imperative to fully understand your user before kicking off the design process.
+A list of interview questions can help you familiarize yourself with your user’s needs, preferences and working style, to give you a better sense of how you can best deliver value to them.

-You may consider asking them the following questions:
+• You might consider asking your users the following questions:

 • Who are you?